kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 # Completed on Fri Jun  5 16:45:02 2020
 ```

-> If you want, you can define the configuration for the IPv6 stack.
+> If you want, you can define the IPv6 stack configuration.

-* If you want to restore iptables rules:
+* If you want to restore/active iptables rules:

 ```bash
 iptables-restore < /etc/iptables/rules.v4
 ```

-* Configure /etc/hosts file.
-Example for controller-0 (need to replace `PUBLIC_GW_IP`):
+* Configure the /etc/hosts file (you need to replace `PUBLIC_GW_IP`):

 ```bash
 127.0.0.1       localhost